PieFlavr/Raylib-Window-Pong/as1/README.md

 ### COMPILING THE CODE

-In order, from the assignment repository directory (../CS381/as1), simply run the following commands in the terminal...
+In order, from the main or assignment repository directory (../CS381/as1), simply run the following commands in the terminal...

 ```bash
 cd build || cd as1/build # Only run if not already in build directory